 In some ways the effectiveness of a country in retaining its full complement of species can be seen as a measure of its overall success – a proxy measure of its wealth, its governance and its commitment to a long-term future – in short, a measure of the quality of its society.

 Overall, threatened species conservation provides a tangible expression of the community’s love of nature, and fear of its loss.
-Alex Kusmanoff and colleagues talk in their article (page 10 of Issue 17 of Science for Saving Species) about the role emotional connection plays in messaging.
+Alex Kusmanoff and colleagues talk in their article (Issue 17 of Science for Saving Species) about the role emotional connection plays in messaging.
 Many abstract notions in conservation – landscapes, biodiversity, threatening processes – have little resonance in the

 hearts of the broader community.
 A personal bond with threatened species is far more powerful, and the product of a long history of communication about species scarcity, the intrinsic value people place on rarity and the finality of extinction.